mixologee/tirvandor/homebrewery-files/world-guide-homebrewery.md

 ## The Divine Silence: Lasting Effects

-The period when the gods stopped answering prayers (2,400-2,200 BS) fundamentally changed divine-mortal relationships:
+The period when the gods stopped answering prayers (2,400-2,200 BW) fundamentally changed divine-mortal relationships:

 **Trust Issues:** Some mortals never fully trusted the gods again.
 When asked where they were, the gods provided no clear answer. ::
 **Rise of Arcane Magic:** When divine magic failed, arcane magic filled the void.
 The relationship was never the same. ::